royeyal/Atera--Static-Site/README.md

 # Atera: Static Site
-This code is part of a home assignment for Atera.
+This code is part of a home assignment for [Atera](https://www.atera.com/).

+---

-Code is not minified on purpose.
+Code is not minified for readability purposes.